How to make loquat jam with vanilla

 - Bring to a boil over medium heat, stirring frequently to avoid scorching.
 Using a potato masher, gently break up fruit halfway through cooking.
 (You can do this off heat to avoid getting splashed)

 - Cook for 30 - 40 minutes.
 Jam will be foamy when it begins to boil, but the foam will begin to subside when jam is almost ready - that's your cue to start watching it closely.

-- Place 2 half pint jars in a water bath, along with lids.
-Bring to a boil, then gently remove hot jars with canning tongs and place on a dish towel until you are ready to process jam.
+- Gently remove hot jars with canning tongs and place on a dish towel.
 Remove lids from hot water and set aside with jars.

 - Ladle jam into sterilized jam jars, leaving 1/4" space.
-Place lid on jar and tighten band only to "fingertip tight".
+Wipe the jars to make sure the glass is clean before placing lid on jar.
+Tighten band to "fingertip tight".